itdxer/neupy/site/docs/layers/basics.rst

 .. code-block:: python

-    layers.Convolution((32, 3, 3))
+    layers.Convolution((3, 3, 32))

 Each of the convolutional layers takes one mandatory argument that defines convolutional filter.
-Input argument contains three integers ``(number of filters, number of rows, number of columns)``.
-Information about the stack size takes from the previous layer.
+Input argument contains three integers ``(number of rows, number of columns, number of filters)``.
+Information about the stack size was taken from the previous layer.

-NeuPy supports only 2D convolution, but it's trivial to make a 1D convoltion.
-We can for instance set up width eqaul to ``1`` like in the following example.
+NeuPy supports only 2D convolution, but it's trivial to make a 1D convolution.
+We can, for instance, set up width equal to ``1`` like in the following example.

 .. code-block:: python